Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: Throughput Scaling in Interference-Limited Scenario

 \section{Throughput Scaling in Interference-Limited Scenario}

 In this appendix, we first establish the secondary network throughput scaling behavior for $\CoSILFull$.
 Then, we will use this result to obtain an upper bound on the secondary network throughput in $\CoSILRed$.
+Without loss of generality, we assume that $W$, \emph{i.e.,} interference plus noise power, is equal to 1, and establish the throughput scaling behavior of IL networks.

 To this end, we need to study the asymptotic behavior of $\X{0}{\mu_N} = \max_{1\leq i\leq N}\frac{h_i}{\mu_Ng_i}$ when $N$ grows large.
 Similar to our proof for TPIL networks given in Appendix \ref{App: TPIL}, we start our analysis by deriving the scaling behavior of $\tilde{R}\paren{N, 0, \mu} = \ES{\logp{\X{0}{\mu}}\I{\X{0}{\mu}\geq1}}$, where $\mu$ is a fixed positive constant.
 In the next lemma, we characterize the asymptotic tail behavior of the random variable $X_i\paren{0, \mu} = \frac{h_i}{\mu g_i}$, where $X_i\paren{\lambda, \mu}$ is defined as $X_i\paren{\lambda, \mu} = \frac{h_i}{\lambda+\mu g_i}$.
 Then, we will use this lemma to establish the concentration behavior of $\X{0}{\mu}$, and thereby to obtain the scaling behavior of $\tilde{R}\paren{N, 0, \mu}$.
 Throughout this appendix, we assume that $h_i$'s and $g_i$'s are distributed according to $F_h\paren{x}$ and $F_g\paren{x}$, respectively, where $F_h\paren{x}$ and $F_g\paren{x}$ belong to the class $\mathcal{C}$ distributions. \begin{lemma} Let $F_{X_i\paren{0, \mu}}(x)$ be the CDF of $X_i\paren{0, \mu} = \frac{h_i}{\mu g_i}$.
 Then, $ \lim_{x\ra\infty}\frac{1-F_{X_i\paren{0, \mu}}(x)}{\xi x^{-\gamma_g}}=1 $, where $\xi = \frac{\eta_g\ES{h_i^{\gamma_g}}}{\mu^{\gamma_g}}$, and $\eta_g$ and $\gamma_g$ are positive constants derived from the behavior of the distribution function of $g_i$ near the origin. \end{lemma} \begin{IEEEproof} To prove this lemma, we use some results from \cite{Andrey} characterizing the asymptotic tail behavior for the product of two independent random variables.
 Let $U$ and $V$ be two independent random variables with distribution functions $F_U\paren{x}$ and $F_V\paren{x}$, respectively.
 The asymptotic tail behavior of the distribution function $F_{UV}(x)$ of $UV$ is given by $\lim_{x \ra \infty} \frac{1-F_{UV}(x)}{C \ES{U^\theta} x^{-\theta}} = 1$ if the following conditions hold ({\em i.e.,} Theorem 4 in \cite{Andrey}): \emph{i-)} $\lim_{x \ra \infty} \frac{1-F_V(x)}{C x^{-\theta}} = 1$ for some positive constants $C>0$ and $\theta>0$, \emph{ii-)} $1-F_U\paren{\phi\paren{x}}=\LO{x^{-\theta}}$ as $x$ tends to infinity for some $\phi\paren{x}$ such that $\phi\paren{x} = \LO{x}$ as $x$ grows large, and \emph{iii-)} $\ES{U^\theta}<\infty$.
 To derive the asymptotic behavior of $\frac{h_i}{\mu g_i}$, it is enough to show that $\frac{1}{\mu g_i}$ and $h_i$ satisfy these conditions.
 Since $F_g(x)$ varies regularly near the origin, the tail of the distribution function of $\frac{1}{\mu g_i}$ varies regularly, {\em i.e.}, $\lim_{x \ra \infty}\frac{\PR{\frac{1}{\mu g_i} > x}}{\eta_g \paren{\mu x}^{-\gamma_g}}=1$, implying $C = \frac{\eta_g}{\mu^{\gamma_g}}$ and $\theta = \gamma_g$ above.
 Choosing $\phi(x)$ as $\phi(x)=x^\delta$ for some $\delta \in \paren{0, 1}$, we have $1-F_h\paren{x^\delta}=\BO{\alpha_h x^{\delta l_h}\e{\paren{-\beta_h x^{\delta n_h}+H\paren{x^\delta}}}}=\LO{x^{-\gamma_g}}$.
 Since the tail of $1-F_h(x)$ decays exponentially to zero, it also follows that $\ES{h_i^{\gamma_g}}<\infty$, which completes the proof. \end{IEEEproof}